WICG/attribution-reporting-api/EVENT.md

-To limit the breadth of `destination` sites that a reporting origin may be trying to measure user visits on, the browser can limit the number `destination` eTLD+1s represented by unexpired sources for a source-site.
+To limit the breadth of `destination` sites that a reporting origin may be trying to measure user visits on, the browser can limit the number `destination` sites represented by unexpired sources for a source-site.

 The browser can place a limit on the number of a source site's unexpired source's unique `destination` sites.
-When an attribution source is registered for an eTLD+1 that is not already in the unexpired sources and a source site is at its limit, the browser will drop the new source.
+When an attribution source is registered for a site that is not already in the unexpired sources and a source site is at its limit, the browser will drop the new source.